PLUTOX NZ

 Case Highlights

 Representative examples of practical clinical engineering support outcomes.
-Details are anonymized and presented by workflow type to protect client confidentiality, with emphasis on PAM-style operational clarity, service traceability, and procurement visibility.
+Details are anonymized and presented by workflow type to protect client confidentiality, with emphasis on operational clarity, service traceability, and procurement visibility.

 PM Program Stabilization